 Lunar New Year is also now a state holiday in California which recognizes the diversity and cultural significance Asian Americans bring to California and provides an opportunity for all Californians to participate in the significance of the Lunar New Year.

 In Vietnam the Lunar New Year is known as Tết (Tết Nguyên Đán) and falls on the same day as the Chinese New Year.
-Additionally, according to the Vietnamese Zodiac it’s also the Year of the Cat.
+Additionally, according to the Vietnamese Zodiac it’s also the Year of the Dragon.
 China and Vietnam share 10 of the zodiac calendar’s 12 signs except Vietnam replaces the rabbit with the cat and the ox with the buffalo.
-Thus, 2023 is the Year of the Cat in Vietnam and to the largest Vietnamese community in the U.S., located right here in Orange County.
+Orange County has the largest Vietnamese community in the U.S.

 In Korea, Lunar New Year is known as Seollal and some popular traditions include eating traditional Korean foods, younger generations bowing to show respect to their elders and playing traditional games.